 What Makes White Fillings Different?

 Not all white fillings are made of the same material.
-In fact, Dr. Matthew Ward, our dentist in Bay City, MI, offers a wide variety of cutting-edge dental materials in our office.
+At Bay City Cental Center in Bay City, MI, Dr. Ward offers a wide variety of cutting-edge dental materials.
 These include:

 Composite fillings are also called plastic fillings.
 This is because they are comprised of a synthetic plastic substance that closely matches your tooth color.
 These white fillings can be applied in just one simple appointment, which makes them a convenient choice for most dental patients.
 However, they are not as strong as some of our other options.
 We may not choose composite fillings for molars or other teeth that are used for chewing.

 How Are White Fillings Placed?